Advanced Care Services

 Hereditary Eye Disease Clinic

-The Imaging Service provides diagnostic imaging for all types of ocular conditions with the latest imaging devices.
+Diagnostic imaging for all kinds of ocular conditions with the latest imaging devices.
 Click here for more information about Special Testing

 The Outpatient Surgery Center is approved for the provision of surgical procedures requiring local anesthesia.